Our Trustees

 Vanessa Hopkins

-Vanessa Hopkins has always been interested in the clothing of the past and with her husband Alan she has amassed the extensive Hopkins Collection of dress and textiles, used for teaching at the School.
+Vanessa Hopkins has always been interested in the clothing of the past and with her husband Alan she has amassed the extensive Hopkins Collection of dress and textiles, regularly used for teaching at the School.
 Vanessa worked in the BBC Costume department for five years, first as an assistant designer on productions such as Roads to Freedom (1970), Bel Ami (1971), Candide (1973), The Pallisers (1974), Monty Python’s Flying Circus (1973-74) and then as a costume designer on productions such as The Evacuees (1975), the autobiographical drama by Jack Rosenthal.
 With Alan, she founded Hopkins Fabrics and created reproduction period fabrics for anyone involved in making historical dress.

 Susan Witherow